 „The soloist was Renaud Capuçon, who proved once again that in terms of thrilling depth of tone his equal is hard to find among violinists today.“The Daily Telegraph

-Born in Chambéry in 1976, Renaud Capuçon began his studies at the Conservatoire National Supérieur de Musique de Paris at the age of fourteen, winning numerous awards during his five years there.
-Following this, Capuçon moved to Berlin to study with Thomas Brandis and Isaac Stern, and was awarded the Prize of the Berlin Academy of Arts.
-In 1997, Capuçon was invited by Claudio Abbado to become concertmaster of the Gustav Mahler Youth Orchestra, which he led for three summers, working with conductors such as Pierre Boulez, Seiji Ozawa, Daniel Barenboim, Franz Welser-Möst and Abbado himself.
+Born in Chambéry in 1976, Renaud Capuçon began his studies at the Conservatoire National Supérieur de Musique de Paris at the age of fourteen.
+Following this, Capuçon moved to Berlin to study with Thomas Brandis and Isaac Stern.
+In 1997, Capuçon was invited by Claudio Abbado to become concertmaster of the Gustav Mahler Youth Orchestra, which he led for three summers, working with conductors such as Pierre Boulez, Seiji Ozawa, Daniel Barenboim, Franz Welser-Möst.
+Im 2000 he was „Rising Star“ and „New Talent of the Year“ (Victoires de la Musique) and won the „Prix Georges Enesco“ (Sacem) in 2006.

-Capuçon is the Artistic Director of the Easter Festival in Aix-en-Provence which he founded in 2013, and he has recently been appointed Artistic Director of the Sommets Musicaux de Gstaad.
+In June 2016 Renaud Capuçon was named as “Knight of the Legion of Honour" in France.
+He is the co-founder and Artistic Director of the Easter Festival in Aix-en-Provence and has recently been appointed Artistic Director of the Sommets Musicaux de Gstaad.
+He holds a violin professorship at the University of Lausanne and supports young musicians with the „Zegna & Music Project“.

 Renaud Capuçon plays the Guarneri del Gesù “Panette” (1737) that belonged to Isaac Stern, bought for him by the Banca Svizzera Italiana (BSI).